Bucknell professor, British citizen: Queen Elizabeth II 'represented stability'

 Faull doesn’t expect the British population will embrace King Charles and Camilla, queen consort, as warmly.

-"I think the establishment of Britain has tried very hard to rehabilitate Charles, but i think for the older generation who remember Diana there is still an awful lot of wariness.
+“I think the establishment of Britain has tried very hard to rehabilitate Charles, but I think, for the older generation who remembers Diana, there is still an awful lot of wariness.
 British are very traditional, conservative in many ways about familial relations.
-I don’t think Charles has a huge amount of respect," she said, adding that he lacks the personality and popularity of his long-serving, dutiful mother.
+I don’t think Charles has a huge amount of respect,” she said, adding that he lacks the personality and popularity of his long-serving, dutiful mother.

 “It will be really weird to say, ‘God save the king,’” said Faull.